Skip to content

 We had a few issues finding out more about their protocols and encryption for example, as if the support team is hiding the lack of proper security in Touch VPN.
 All in all, we’re very dissatisfied in this regard and we’d like to see better support and more transparency.

-That’s something you’ll find in ExpressVPN, which has live chat support and responds almost instantly to every message.
+That’s something you’ll find in NordVPN, which has live chat support and responds almost instantly to every message.

 Touch VPN Pricing Review